chrisahowell/howellreport_test01/_posts/2008-04-08-mosley story.md

 image:
 ---

-For my first new post I just have to say that [Max Mosley thing](http://uk.eurosport.yahoo.com/08042008/58/hopes-fade-besieged-mosley.html)  is awesome.
+For my first new post I just have to say that <a href="http://uk.eurosport.yahoo.com/08042008/58/hopes-fade-besieged-mosley.html" target="_blank">Max Mosley Thing</a> is awesome.
 Oh, behave!